Tunkhannock Viaduct

 Railroad bridge in Pennsylvania, U.S.

 Tunkhannock Creek Viaduct (also known as the Nicholson Bridge and the Tunkhannock Viaduct) is a concrete deck arch bridge on the Nicholson Cutoff rail line segment of the Norfolk Southern Railway's Sunbury Line that spans Tunkhannock Creek in Nicholson, Pennsylvania.

-Opened by the Delaware, Lackawanna and Western Railroad (DL&W) in 1915, the bridge is used daily for regular through freight service.
+Opened in 1915 by the Delaware, Lackawanna and Western Railroad (DL&W), the bridge is still used daily for regular through freight service.

 The bridge measures 2375 ft long and towers 240 ft above the creek bed; it stands 300 ft above bedrock.
 It was the largest concrete structure in the world at its completion; a half-century later, it still merited "the title of largest concrete bridge in America, if not the world".

 In 1975, the American Society of Civil Engineers designated the bridge as a National Historic Civil Engineering Landmark.
 The bridge was listed on the National Register of Historic Places on May 3, 1977.

 History

-The DL&W built the viaduct as part of its 39.6 mi Nicholson Cutoff, which replaced a winding and hilly section of the route between Scranton, Pennsylvania, and Binghamton, New York, saving 3.6 mi, 21 minutes of passenger train time, and one hour of freight train time.
+The DL&W built the viaduct as part of its 39.6 mi Nicholson Cutoff, which replaced a winding and hilly section of the route between Scranton, Pennsylvania, and Binghamton, New York, reducing travel by 3.6 mi—21 minutes of passenger train time or one hour of freight train time.
 The bridge was designed by the DL&W's Abraham Burton Cohen.
 Concrete sections of the bridge were designed by architect William Hull Botsford, a 1909 graduate of Cornell University.
 Botsford did not see the project to completion, as he perished in the sinking of the Titanic in April 1912.
 Other key DL&W staff were G. J. Ray, chief engineer; F. L. Wheaton, engineer of construction; and C. W. Simpson, resident engineer in charge of the construction.
 The contractor was Flickwir & Bush, including general manager F. M. Talbot and superintendent W. C. Ritner.

 Construction on the bridge began in May 1912 by excavating all 11 bridge piers to bedrock, which was up to 138 ft below ground.
 In total, excavation for the viaduct removed 13318000 cuyd of material, more than half of that rock.

 Almost half of the bulk of the bridge is underground.
 At mid-construction, 80000 cuyd of concrete had gone into its substructures, and it was estimated that construction would require 169000 cuyd of concrete and 1140 ST of steel.
-The steel estimate proved accurate; the bridge ultimately used a bit less concrete than expected: 167000 cuyd, making the total weight approximately 670,000,000 lb.
+The steel estimate proved accurate; the bridge ultimately used a bit less concrete than expected: 167000 cuyd, making the total weight about 670,000,000 lb.

 The bridge was dedicated on November 6, 1915, along with the opening of the Nicholson Cutoff.

 Construction photos along with a short history of the bridge were published by the Nicholson Area Library in a brochure in 1976.
 It was listed on the National Register of Historic Places on April 11, 1977.

 Since 1990, the local community has celebrated the building of the bridge on the second Sunday of September with "Nicholson Bridge Day", a street fair, parade, and other activities.
 The 100th-anniversary celebration was held in September 2015.